 We’ve assembled a list of the top 10 tips for diesel mechanics.
 This list contains practical tips to help you get started as a mechanic or improve your existing skills!

 Choate Engineering Performance is here to help with all your diesel engine needs.
 Call us at (901) 553 – 9847 or drop us a message here.

 We cannot stress this enough: safety is paramount in this line of work.
 You’re dealing with machinery that can be hazardous and expensive to repair.

 Hence, it’s critical to know exactly how the machines work.
 Always wear safety gear to protect yourself from injury and ensure a first aid kit is handy in an emergency.

 2. Start small

-It can be anything from learning how to change the oil on your own car or working in the shop.
-The more comfortable you become with simple tasks, the more likely you feel confident tackling larger projects—such as rebuilding an engine or rebuilding a transmission.
+It can be anything from learning how to change the oil on your own truck or working in the shop.
+The more comfortable you become with simple tasks, the more likely you will feel confident tackling larger projects—such as rebuilding an engine or rebuilding a transmission.

 So don’t be afraid of asking questions.
 Everyone has gone through what you’re going through now!

 3. Know how to use each of your tools properly